ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/RESULTS.md

 Date: 23 September 2026.
 Review: [PR #1092](https://github.com/ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/pull/1092).
 Base: upstream `main`, `e1871540f0a3e42e7588ab44b09e4796de967fd8`.

-The search implementation has passed the checks below, including a Linux Arm64 API image behind a certificate-verified local HTTPS proxy.
-It is ready for team review and staging acceptance; the live dashboard has not been changed.
+The corrected search implementation is a candidate for team acceptance and staging.
+Current checks and historical deployment evidence are separated below;
+neither constitutes approval for public rollout.
+The live dashboard is unchanged.

 ## What was validated